Jim Clench: With Bachman–Turner Overdrive

 In 1978, Clench was asked to join Bachman–Turner Overdrive to replace Randy Bachman, who decided to start a solo career.
 Clench was with BTO until its first breakup in 1979, appearing on the albums Street Action (1978) and Rock n' Roll Nights (1979).
 In addition to playing bass, Clench shared lead vocal duties with Fred Turner and wrote multiple songs for these two albums.

 Shortly afterwards, Clench also appeared as a guest musician on Bryan Adams's 1980 debut album.

 In 1980, Clench formed and toured with his own group, 451 Degrees.
 They released one album in Canada only.
 A video of their hit song, "Don't Walk", is available on YouTube.

-Clench also appeared in Loverboy, who made their live debut opening for Kiss at Pacific Coliseum in Vancouver, B.C. on November 19, 1979.
+Clench also appeared in Loverboy, who made their live debut opening for Kiss at Pacific Coliseum in Vancouver, British Columbia, on November 19, 1979.
 Shortly after this show, Clench was replaced by Scott Smith.